-- 1. Recommendations for SOE Partnership Coaching Partnership Program and Community Development program is a part of corporate social responsibility, based on the Minister of SOEs number PER-05 / MBU / 2007, the law must be implemented by all state-owned enterprises throughout Indonesia, except for state-owned enterprises are experiencing losses.
+- 1. Partnership Program and 2 mmunity Development program is a part of corporate social responsibility, based on the Minister of SOEs number PER-05 / MBU / 2007, the law must be implemented by all state-owned enterprises throughout Indonesia, except for state-owned enterprises are experiencing losses.
 The success of PT Semen Gresik (Persero) Tbk in implementing this program is recognized by the various parties.
 As evidence of the success in implementing corporate social responsibility accept numerous certificate awards, although there are a few things of technical implementation that complained by trained partners. - Recommendations to the Partnership Program Bureau of Semen Gresik Implementation Partnership Program held by Partnership Program Bureau of Semen Gresik in